gukihuman/spirit-of-lira/data/scenes/s1-start.md

 # nighty
 Hmm...
 I may help you, but it would be a little... naughty.
 Are you sure you can handle that?
-# lira, lira-BLUE-LIGHT
+# lira-arms-down, lira-BLUE-LIGHT
 Naughty?
 What do you mean?
 # nighty
 I can connect you with a spirit, who will always be with you.
 He will guide your mind and body through all the difficulties.
 ...
 If you make him happy.
-# lira, lira-BLUE-LIGHT
+# lira-arms-down, lira-BLUE-LIGHT
 Wow!
 That would be so great!
 But I still don't understand, what do I need to do for him?
 # nighty
 Well, as I said, it's most likely be a little naughty.
 So, what do you decide?
-# lira, lira-BLUE-LIGHT
+# lira-arms-down, lira-BLUE-LIGHT
 I...
 I agree.
 So, when is the spirit will came?